Skip to main content

 Our rejuvenation process is designed to restore your timber floors to their best possible condition without the disruption, cost, or timber removal that full sanding requires.
 Here is the process from start to finish:

-What’s Included in Our Timber Floor Rejuvenation Service
+What Is Included in Our Timber Floor Rejuvenation Service?

 Timber floors are one of the most valued features of Melbourne’s housing stock.
 From Victorian-era hardwood floors in period homes across Carlton, Fitzroy, Northcote, and Hawthorn, to engineered timber in modern homes across Melbourne’s outer east, south-east, and growth corridors - timber flooring represents a significant investment that repays regular professional maintenance many times over.

 Melbourne’s climate places particular demands on timber flooring.
+The Australian Timber Flooring Association recommends regular professional maintenance to protect timber flooring investment and prevent coating failure in variable climates.
 The city’s four-season climate - including hot, dry summers and cool, damp winters - causes timber to expand and contract, placing stress on coatings over time.
 In areas with underfloor heating (common in Melbourne’s higher-end renovations), temperature cycling is more pronounced.
 The result is coating wear, dulling, and in some cases micro-cracking that accelerates dirt penetration.

 Regular professional rejuvenation - typically every three to five years, or sooner in high-traffic areas - prevents coating failure and keeps your floors looking their best.
 It is significantly less disruptive and costly than full sanding and refinishing, which requires multiple days, furniture removal, and extended drying and curing time.
 Our team is experienced across all timber floor types common in Melbourne homes and uses products and techniques appropriate to your specific floor.